Author Portal FAQs2026-01-10T12:08:54-08:00

 If this is your second quarter, you will likely feel that your royalties compared to last quarter are very low.
 It’s important to reiterate here how presales work.
 When a book first goes into the world it goes out in relatively big numbers, in that our major accounts take stock of all of our books and put them in their warehouses or on their shelves.
 These orders are reflected on your statement as sales, and they are going to be really heavily weighted toward your first quarter post-publication.
 Those books, however, are not “sold-through.”
 Which means they’re sitting in warehouses and on shelves waiting to be bought.
 So as the quarters move along, those books that are already out in the world are the ones being sold.
 What you see on your statement may therefore seem low, because your customers are now buying books that were presold to our retail accounts six months ago or more.
 The success in later statements should be measured not by new books sold, but rather in low returns.

 No, you do not owe us money, but if you have a negative statement this means we are carrying your loss.
-We hope that future sales will continue to eat away at that negative balance, but the fact that statements do sometimes dip into the negative (due to the returns) is the reason for the HAR.
+We hope that future sales will continue to eat away at that negative balance.
+We make every effort not to get to the point where authors are carrying a negative balance, which is why we hold against returns.
+Sometimes authors opt to pay a negative balance to bring their accounts to zero.

 As your publisher, we pay out royalties owed 90 days after the close of Q2 and Q4, so as a reminder, this is a statement-only period showing your Q3 report.
 This report will roll over and your next statement for Q4 will be sent out at the end of February.
 Any monies owed for Q3 and Q4 will then be mailed out by the end of March.
 For the full schedule of when statements and checks are sent, please refer to the updated Author Handbook attached at the end of this email.